 False Allegations and Sexual Assault

 Each week, thousands of people across Florida are arrested for a multitude of offenses and a substantial number of these arrests are based on the accusations of individuals.
 While many of these allegations are valid and stem from substantiated events, others are made out of retaliation, mistake or even malice.
 When wrongful accusations occur, innocent people are forced to defend their names, their finances and their freedom based on the false allegations of another.
-Knowledgeable defense attorneys understand this dynamic and its potential implications for a defendant.
+Knowledgeable defense lawyers understand this dynamic and its potential implications for a defendant.

 Sexual assault is one area of law where false allegations commonly occur.
 In 2010, an NBC news affiliate reported about a warning from the Orlando Police Department.
 Authorities declared that false rape reporting was at an epidemic level and cautioned citizens that arrests and prosecution would ensue.
 The news conference was held in response to an allegation by an 18-year-old female.
 She reportedly admitted to making the claim in an attempt at getting attention from an ex-boyfriend.

 The Damage of a False Accusation

 False accusations can create serious consequences for the defendant and the community.

 - Wasted resources – Valuable law enforcement efforts are taken away from real cases to work on fraudulent claims of assault.

 - Tainted perception – Each false allegation story makes it more difficult for real victims because the public begins to perceive all victims as dishonest and untrustworthy.

 - Cost of defense – Accused parties must defend their innocence, regardless of whether the allegations are falsified.
 This places a financial burden on the defendant, in the form of legal costs, time away from work and, in some situations, the loss of employment.